RGBboy/express-mailer/readme.md

 ## Sending an email

-You can send an email by calling `app.mailer.send(template, options, callback)`.
+You can send an email by calling `app.mailer.send(sendOptions, locals, callback)`.
 To send an email using the template above you could write:

 ```javascript